saimamukadam/CMPM-121-Final-Project/README.md

 ## How we satisfied the software requirements:
 ### F0 + F1
+Our previous F0 and F1 requirements remain satisfied in the latest version of our software as we still have our basic gameplay mechanics, symbols/UI, gameplay progression, etc...
+No major changes were made.
 ### External DSL for Scenario Design
+Our DSL is based on . [add more]
 ### Internal DSL for Plants and Growth Conditions
+[add more]
 ### Switch to Alternate Platform
 For our switch to an alternate language/platform, we decided to switch from Typescript to Javascript.
+We chose to do this as we surmised that it would be the easiest/least complicated switch and wouldn't completely break what we currently have.
+However, switching to Javascript proved to be more difficult than we expected as we gained many errors we had to resolve in doing so.
+After some debugging it worked, and we assume it would've been harder still if we had chosen a different alternate platform.

 ## Reflection
 Looking back on how we achieved the new F2 requirements, our team's plan hasn't changed much from when we completed F1 regarding our team roles.
 We did not reconsider any of the choices we previously described or Tools and Materials or our Roles as we kept them flexible since we completed F0.
 However, we had to decide on a new platform our language to emulate our project into.
 We decided to reimplement our project in Javascript which gave us complications that we are still working towards fixing.
 We learned through F2, that we need to remain even more flexible as we try new things and see what works and what doesn't, and that sometimes its better to come back to something later if you can't fix it right away.